Navidfoumani/Series2Vec/README.md

 _Instructions are for Unix-based systems (e.g., Linux, MacOS)._

-To see all command options with explanations, run: `python main.py --help` In `utils/args.py` you can select the datasets and modify the model parameters.
+To see all command options with explanations, run: `python main.py --help`.
+In `utils/args.py` you can select the datasets and modify the model parameters.
 For example: